 Improving your Sleep Schedule for Optimal Sleep

 Improving your sleep schedule for optimal sleep can make for an improved quality of life!
 Developing a sleep hygiene routine along with consistent bedtimes can have optimal effects on your days.
 While achieving optimal sleep can be difficult at times, we hope the below tips will help get you there.
 Nap free days, here I come!

 Achieving optimal sleep every night is crucial to keeping your mental and physical health in check, yet so many people struggle to get enough sleep.
-Studies have shown that lack of quality sleep can result in higher risks of certain diseases and medical conditions, like obesity, type 2 diabetes, high blood pressure, heart disease, stroke, poor mental health, and more.
+Studies have shown that lack of quality sleep can result in higher risks of certain diseases and medical conditions.
+These can include obesity, type 2 diabetes, high blood pressure, heart disease, stroke, poor mental health, and more.
 Individuals experiencing difficulty sleeping should consult a board-certified sleep physician to determine if a sleep disorder is present.
-With that being said, steps towards improving a person’s sleep hygiene can greatly improve sleep quality for many who suffer to maintain optimal deep sleep, improving your sleep hygiene is crucial.
+With that being said, if you suffer to maintain optimal deep sleep, improving your sleep hygiene is crucial.

 According to the National Sleep Foundation, the below table indicates the proper amount of sleep per day for different age ranges:

-Now that we understand the importance and the time recommendations for quality sleep every night, let’s get into some tips to help you create a calm, intentional bedtime routine.
+Finally, let’s get into some tips to help you create a calm, intentional bedtime routine.
 Here are some tips to help achieve consistency with your routine.
 A productive day starts the night before!

 5 TIPS TO FIX YOUR SLEEP SCHEDULE:

-1) Set a consistent time to go to bed and to wake up for the workweek (ideally even the weekend), and stick to it!
+1) Set a consistent time to go to bed and to wake up, and stick to it!

 “As a general rule, it’s easier to push away sleep than to advance sleep,” says Rafael Pelayo, MD, clinical professor at the Stanford Sleep Disorders Clinic and the Stanford University School of Medicine in California.
 To effectively get to sleep earlier, Dr. Pelayo recommends adjusting your bedtime no more than 15 minutes earlier every two to three days.